Center for Friends of the Bible

 The woman stopped bleeding when the young girl stopped living.

-For four millennia the blood of animals had been pouring out, teaching the believers in coming Lamb of God that one day the bleeding would stop.
+For four millennia the blood of animals had been pouring out, teaching believers of a coming Lamb of God and that one day the bleeding would finally stop.
 The Son of God would lay down His life that we might live.
 "In this is manifested the love of God because that God sent His only begotten Son into the world that we might live through him."
 1John 4:9.

 Do not Fear Sleep